Don McCorkell

-Don L. McCorkell, Jr is an American politician and filmmaker who served as a member of the Oklahoma House of Representatives representing the 72nd district between 1979 and 1996.
+Don L. McCorkell, Jr (June 28, 1947 - March 25, 2025) was an American politician and filmmaker who served as a member of the Oklahoma House of Representatives representing the 72nd district between 1979 and 1996.

 He ran unsuccessful Democratic primary campaigns in the 1996 United States Senate election in Oklahoma and 2006 Tulsa mayoral election.

 Career

 Politics

 Don McCorkell represented the 72nd district of the Oklahoma House of Representatives between 1978 and 1996.

 In 1996, McCorkell retired to run in the Democratic primary for one of Oklahoma's United States Senate seats.
 His campaign's top priorities were economic development and education.

 In 2006, McCorkell lost the Tulsa mayoral Democratic primary to Kathy Taylor.
 He spent $1 million self financing his campaign.
 During the primary he accused Taylor of voter fraud in the 2000 election, however the district attorneys' office did not file charges.